AnotherStranger/OctoPrint-Alveocontrol/README.md

     https://github.com/AnotherStranger/OctoPrint-Alveocontrol/archive/main.zip

-**TODO:** Describe how to install your plugin, if more needs to be done than just installing it via pip or through the plugin manager.

 ## Configuration

-**TODO:** Describe your plugin's configuration options (if any).
+You only have to connect your AlveoOne or AlveoR to your Raspberry and configure the serial port in the settings.